terser/terser/README.md

 ### ESTree / SpiderMonkey AST

-UglifyJS has its own abstract syntax tree format; for [practical reasons](http://lisperator.net/blog/uglifyjs-why-not-switching-to-spidermonkey-ast/) we can't easily change to using the SpiderMonkey AST internally.
-However, UglifyJS now has a converter which can import a SpiderMonkey AST.
+Terser has its own abstract syntax tree format; for [practical reasons](http://lisperator.net/blog/uglifyjs-why-not-switching-to-spidermonkey-ast/) we can't easily change to using the SpiderMonkey AST internally.
+However, Terser now has a converter which can import a SpiderMonkey AST.

 For example [Acorn][acorn] is a super-fast parser that produces a SpiderMonkey AST.
 It has a small CLI utility that parses one file and dumps the AST in JSON on the standard output.
-To use UglifyJS to mangle and compress that:
+To use Terser to mangle and compress that:

     acorn file.js | uglifyjs -p spidermonkey -m -c

-The `-p spidermonkey` option tells UglifyJS that all input files are not JavaScript, but JS code described in SpiderMonkey AST in JSON.
+The `-p spidermonkey` option tells Terser that all input files are not JavaScript, but JS code described in SpiderMonkey AST in JSON.
 Therefore we don't use our own parser in this case, but just transform that AST into our internal AST.